 This brochure is for informational purposes only and not intended for the purposes of providing legal advice.
 Information provided is subject to change.
-Printed material can be made available for individuals with special needs in Braille, large print or audio tape.
+This material is available in alternate formats including large print.
 Submit requests to the RICO Complaints and Enforcement Officer at 586-2666.